 In an effort to use change to their advantage, leaders need to:

 - Understand the change in the larger, longer arc of transformation.

 - Design for success in that transformed, future world.

 - Define those immediate-, mid-, and long-term changes and begin your transformation.

 Understanding the larger, longer arc of transformation is easier than it sounds.
 It requires an intellectual curiosity and an openness to new ideas.
 It requires re-evaluating existing beliefs and an inquiry into “what if.”
 We must learn to recognize cognitive dissonance as a tool we use to make ourselves more comfortable with our own status quo and to understand that, for the foreseeable future, change is constant, whether we like it or not.
-We use a combination of open literature and expert interviews for each of our projects to stay current on the changes underway in society and to identify the drivers of future changes.
+At Toffler Associates, we use a combination of open literature and expert interviews for each of our projects to stay current on the changes underway in society and to identify the drivers of future changes.
 You can start by understanding the larger macro forces of change impacting your organization (e.g., pandemic-driven remote work) and the innovations occurring in other industries (e.g., Amazon’s 2-day delivery).